 Just like any other task, creative work deserves a clear plan and measurable goals before work begins.
 That’s where a creative brief comes in.
 Developing a creative brief allows you to take a proactive approach and outline requirements while planning out your creative work.
 Among other important elements, your creative brief is your opportunity to define the scope, deadlines, and deliverables specific to the creative part of your project.

 Overall, a creative brief helps keep everyone on the same page—reducing feelings of frustration or confusion—while making sure no part of the design process is bottlenecked.

 Remember this—creative briefs aren’t meant to be written and then left stagnant.
-They are an ever-evolving document (before a project begins) that may change as the project continues to be scoped or tweaked.
-However, by the time the project starts, your creative brief should be a clear plan and have specific goals that your design, content, and creative teams can refer back to throughout the process, making sure everyone is aligned and making the right decisions.Read: How to create a design brief in 7 stepsCreate a bill of materials template
+Before your work begins, your creative brief should be an ever-evolving document that may change as the creative requirements continue to be scoped or tweaked.
+However, by the time the work starts, your creative brief should be a clear plan and have specific goals that your design, content, and creative teams can refer back to throughout the process, making sure everyone is aligned and making the right decisions.Read: How to create a design brief in 7 stepsCreate a bill of materials template